simplybusiness/rulezilla/README.md

 rulezilla
 =========

-This provide a DSL to implement rules for various tasks.
-In the current version we are still rely user to have a certain level of Ruby knowledge to be able to use this DSL.
-The ultimate goal is for people without prior Ruby knowledge can change and even write the Rule.
+This provides a DSL to implement rules for various tasks.
+In the current version we are still relying on user to have a certain level of Ruby knowledge in order to be able to use this DSL.
+The ultimate goal is for people without prior Ruby knowledge to be able to change and even write the Rule.

 # Installation